gbtami/pychess-variants/static/docs/seirawan.md

 ## Strategy

 Per Yasser Seirawan, protecting the king is even more important in this game because a ranged attack by a back rank piece such as the queen, bishop, or rook, can immediately be supported by an incoming hawk or elephant, in some cases leading to checkmate!

+You can also see a stream of Yasser Seirawan playing against JannLee [here](https://www.youtube.com/watch?v=ujWzsxm18aQ).

 More strategy pending.